Robloxhackerman/Hay-Noche/Development Phase/README.md

 >
 >
 > - **HayNoche-Fullstack_v1.1 [Hot Body]:** This was our second version, with a more organized structure, folders are handled in order to mantain a clean look.
 Very rough draft of what the app actually should look like.
+>
+>
+> - **HayNoche-Fullstack_v1.2 [Cherry Bloom]:** This version can populate it's components with our databases tables by the usage of axios.
+Axios allows the frontend to contact and read all the data stored in AWS RDS through our backend API (or localhost for development matters).
+App is currently under plastic surgery and it is looking quite good.

 ---
 ## License